jessicafransson/coffee-shop/TESTING.md

 ### Unfixed

 - When the user is trying to edit it's own review, it's giving an error message saying it can't be done.

+- When the admin user clicks the delete item button in the products view, the item gets deleted from the database without a first warning.
+When the admin user is in the product detail view the correct warning gets triggered.
+This is a bug that will be fixed when there's time.

 [Back to top ⇧](#coffee-shop---testing)